crancarch/ankeshb/README.md

 # Ankesh Bharti's Weblog

-This site acts as personal blog space for me.
+This site acts as personal blog space for me and is parked at [https://ankeshb.netlify.com/](https://ankeshb.netlify.com/)

 # Stack